Symphony No. 3 (Bruckner): Description

+The symphony has four movements.
+In the first version (1873, 1874-1876 revised) they are:

+In the second version (1878) Oeser and (1877) Nowak and (1877-1878) they are:In the third version (1889) they are:

 First movement

 The symphony opens with an ostinato on the strings, similarly to the unnumbered Symphony in D minor.
 Soon after, the trumpet sounds out the main theme:

 The music builds to a loud climax and the second theme of the first group is given by the full orchestra:

 The music goes back to the string ostinato and the first theme, this time in A major and builds to another loud climax with the second theme.
 After this first theme group, the second theme group is introduced with a quiet, descending passage played by the strings:

 The movement then enters the third theme group.
 This group alternates between loud and soft and combines two Bruckner hallmarks: octave falls and the Bruckner rhythm:

 Following this section, the movement settles into the development.
 During the development, the main theme is developed through inversion and is the subject of a massive climax near the center of the movement.
 The secondary group is also developed.
 In the original version, Bruckner quotes the "sleep motif" from Wagner's Die Walküre right before the recapitulation begins.
 The recapitulation goes through the theme groups (the first group only has one climax instead of the exposition's two).
 The movement ends in an unusual fashion: while there is no ambiguity as to the tonic (D), the final "chord" only contains an open fifth of D and A. Since there is no third, the ending is neither major nor minor: